Predhelt/cs585SarcasmDetection/README.md

 - data.csv is the list of samples with each of their features calculated and labels given as the last column.
 Computed using create_feature_vector.py

 TODO:
-- make python script to output feature vector with last index as the label
 - Baseline algorithm on dummy data located in readable_data file
 - make python script to make a temp file of possible sarcastic/non-sarcastic data to make data gathering faster

--
+- Determine what extra information we want to get from the vod